elastic/integrations/docs/ci_pipelines.md

 The scenarios that are tested in this daily job are:

-- Test packages with a local Elastic stack running the previous major version of the stack (7.17.X SNAPSHOT).
+- Test packages with a local Elastic stack running the latest 7.x version of the stack (7.17.X SNAPSHOT).
     - Triggered pipeline: https://buildkite.com/elastic/integrations
-- Test packages with a local Elastic stack running the latest 8.x major version of the stack (currently 8.X.Y-SNAPSHOT).
+- Test packages with a local Elastic stack running the latest 8.x version of the stack (8.X.Y-SNAPSHOT).
     - Triggered pipeline: https://buildkite.com/elastic/integrations
-- Test packages with a local Elastic stack running the latest 8.x major version of the stack with LogsDB enabled (currently 8.X.Y-SNAPSHOT).
+- Test packages with a local Elastic stack running the latest 8.x version of the stack with LogsDB enabled (8.X.Y-SNAPSHOT).
     - Triggered pipeline: https://buildkite.com/elastic/integrations
 - Test packages with a local Elastic stack running the latest major version of the stack (currently 9.X.Y-SNAPSHOT).
     - Triggered pipeline: https://buildkite.com/elastic/integrations